Card Summary Table

 One downside to this card is that if you’re a high spender, you will max out the bonus categories very quickly, and may find the card provides diminishing returns for the management necessary to sign up for and manage the quarterly rewards.

 Another drawback is the fact that you do have foreign transaction fees here, so this card is definitely better used by non-vagabond, home-routine type folks.

 For this type of person, the Chase Freedom® is a great provider of rewards, and is a very popular card because of it.

-Other redemption options outside of the rewards portal include straight cashback applied to your account, and redemption of points for cash directly through merchants like Amazon.com.
+Other redemption options outside of the rewards portal include straight cashback applied to your account, and redemption of reward points for cash directly through merchants like Amazon.com.

 Combining With Other Chase Ultimate Rewards Cards

 While most partners give the same value of $0.01 per point, when you use the Chase Ultimate Rewards portal you can combine your points with the 20% discount to get a value of $1.25 for 100 pts.

 If you’re combining, you could also add the Chase Freedom Unlimited℠ to earn 1.5% cash-back in all the areas where you would only earn 1% otherwise.